VIMALRAJ2006/Data-Cleaning-Visualization-Project/README.md

 # Data Cleaning & Visualization Project

 ## Objective
-This project focuses on cleaning, processing, and visualizing retail sales data using Python.
+This project focuses on cleaning and visualizing retail sales data using Python.

-## Tools Used
+## Technologies Used
 - Python
 - Pandas
 - NumPy